Delivering progress: 100 top achievements of the SNP in government

 81. National Marine Plan.
 We have launched Scotland’s first National Marine Plan, which aims to achieve the sustainable development of our seas.

 83. Supporting crofters and farmers.
-We’ve consistently supported over 65,000 people directly employed in Scotland’s farming, crofting and growing industries – and introduced a £337 million loan scheme to help agriculture recover from the impacts of Brexit and Covid.
+We’ve consistently supported thousands people directly employed in Scotland’s farming, crofting and growing industries – and introduced a loan scheme to help agriculture recover from the impacts of Brexit and Covid.

 84. Free entry to national museums and galleries.
 We’re continuing to maintain free entry to our national museums and galleries – which, before the pandemic, welcomed over five million visitors every year.